Stephen Hawkins: International representative rowing

 In 1992 Hawkins was selected in the Olympic heavyweight double scull with Peter Antonie to compete at Barcelona 1992.
-Antonie, a veteran of 15 years of international competition was, like Hawkins a lightweight and they were respectively Australia's #1 & #2 ranked scullers ahead of the heavyweights Richard Powell and Jason Day.
+Antonie, a veteran of 15 years of international competition was, like Hawkins a lightweight and they were respectively Australia's #1 and #2 ranked scullers ahead of the heavyweights Richard Powell and Jason Day.
 The selectors felt that Antonie would be unlikely to win the single scull event but using a weight corrected ergo score methodology determined that Antonie and Hawkins together could be competitive in the double.
 They prepared perfectly, raced superbly and won the Olympic gold.

 For Roudnice 1993 and Indianapolis 1994 Hawkins was selected as Australia's lightweight single sculler.
 He rowed to second place and a silver medal in 1993 behind Great Britain's Peter Haining.
 In 1994 he finished in twelfth place.

 Hawkins was inducted into the Tasmanian Sporting Hall of Fame in 2003.